Summary of course

-This course is ideal if you have an interest in Electrical and Electronics and want to learn about basic Electrical and Electronics Principles before going on to specialise in a particular field in Engineering and wish to gain a Level 2 qualification in engineering.
+This course is ideal if you have an interest in following an Electrical route and want to learn about basic Electrical and Electronics Principles before going on to specialise in a particular field in Engineering and wish to gain a Level 2 qualification in engineering.
 It is a nationally recognised qualification which provides the springboard into an Electrical and Electronics Engineering career.

 Progression and Career Opportunities

-If you achieve all elements of your study programme you could apply for a BTEC Level 3 in Engineering, or an apprenticeship or employment.
-You could also progress onto other related sector qualifications such as Level 3 Business Improvement Techniques or Level 2 Diploma in Electrical Installations (Buildings and Structures).
+If you achieve all elements of your study programme you could apply for a Level 2 or Level 3 Electrical Installation course, an apprenticeship or employment.

 Entry Requirements for new students